MrHedmad/kerblam-paper/src/main.typ

 /// -----------------------------------------------

 = Code and Data availability
-The raw data fetched by the analysis of project templates (e.g. list of fetched repositories, detected frequencies, etc...) are available on Zenodo at the following DOI #todo[gimme gimme gimme a link after midnight!].
+The raw data fetched by the analysis of project templates (e.g. list of fetched repositories, detected frequencies, etc...) are available on Zenodo at the following DOI #link("https://doi.org/10.5281/zenodo.13627214").
-Kerblam! replay packages for the analysis pipeline are available on Zenodo at the following DOI #todo[won't somebody help me come and dig up a link?].
+The code for the analysis is available on GitHub at #link("https://github.com/MrHedmad/ds_project_structure")[MrHedmad/ds_project_structure] and is archived on Zenodo with DOI #link("https://zenodo.org/doi/10.5281/zenodo.13627322")[10.5281/zenodo.13627322].

 Kerblam! is available on GitHub at #link("https://github.com/MrHedmad/kerblam") and archived at every release in Zenodo at DOI #link("https://zenodo.org/doi/10.5281/zenodo.10664806").
 Its documentation is available at #link("https://kerblam.dev/").